 - 75% of institutions are still not making any attempts to protect sensitive patients’ data.

 One of the mobile healthcare applications developed by VironIT is CaptureProof.
 It is an app that helps patients to communicate with doctors online.
 A user shares with a shot of his sore or injury, showing his health status in progress, and publishes the shot on CaptureProof.
 The doctors see the shots and give the user a comment.
-Special camera functions as an overlay, computer vision with shadows and overexposure settings help the doctor to define the disease stage correctly.
-Moreover, doctors can improve their knowledge, exploring and comparing the shots and then discussing them with colleagues.
+Special camera functions as an overlay, computer vision with shadows and overexposure settings help the doctor define the disease stage correctly.
+Moreover, doctors can improve their knowledge, explore and compare the shots and then discuss them with colleagues.